Lynsey Sharp: 2017–present

 Sharp ran 1:58.80 in the 800 metres at the Athletissima Lausanne Diamond League race in July 2017, then later in the month ran a season's best of 1:58.01 at the Herculis Monaco Diamond League.
 Three weeks later at the 2017 World Championships in London, she reached the 800 m final, finishing eighth in 1:58.98.

 At the 2018 Commonwealth Games, Sharp was eliminated in the heats of the 800 m, running 2:01.63.

 After competing throughout 2019, Sharp went on hiatus due to surgery to remove pre-cancerous cells followed by pregnancy, but stated that she intends to return to competition.

+Despite making a comeback in January 2023, in December 2023, Sharp announced her retirement from international athletics.